PLEASE CONTACT ME IF YOU HAVE ADDITIONAL INFORMATION!

 So how many 999/Corporate/Petty Blue Superbirds did Plymouth build?

 As with any unique situation, a number of explanations have surfaced over the years as to how the Petty Blue cars were built and how many of them were built.
 It has been believed for decades that about 50 Superbirds were painted 999 Corporate/Petty Blue.
 This number is probably fairly accurate.
-I doubt we will ever know with absolute certainty.
+Also decades ago another number for the total number of assembly line Superbirds built showed up.
+That number was 1978.
+If Chrysler built 43 Petty Blue Superbirds (Richard's Race Number) as a marketing tool and you add that number to the Chrysler Historical number of 1935 you get 1978.
+Again, all of this is speculation.
+I doubt we will ever know with absolute certainty the totals of each color car built.

 THE CHART BELOW WAS COMPILED FROM A WIDE VARIETY OF SOURCES.
 IT IS THE MOST ACCURATE ACCOUNTING OF 999/CORPORATE/PETTY BLUE CARS THAT I HAVE.
 IF YOU KNOW OF ANY CARS OR ADDITIONAL DATA PLEASE CONTACT ME.